timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 055-NATIONAL ENVIRONMENTAL POLICY/SUBCHAPTER IV-FEDERAL PERMITTING IMPROVEMENT.md

 * #### (6) Covered project
   * #### (A) In general
-    * The term "covered project" means any activity in the United States that requires authorization or environmental review by a Federal agency involving construction of infrastructure for renewable or conventional energy production, electricity transmission, surface transportation, aviation, ports and waterways, water resource projects, broadband, pipelines, manufacturing, or any other sector as determined by a majority vote of the Council that—
+    * The term "covered project" means any activity in the United States that requires authorization or environmental review by a Federal agency involving construction of infrastructure for renewable or conventional energy production, electricity transmission, surface transportation, aviation, ports and waterways, water resource projects, broadband, pipelines, manufacturing, carbon capture, or any other sector as determined by a majority vote of the Council that—

       * (i)(I) is subject to NEPA;

       * (II) is likely to require a total investment of more than $200,000,000; and

-      * (III) does not qualify for abbreviated authorization or environmental review processes under any applicable law; or
+      * (III) does not qualify for abbreviated authorization or environmental review processes under any applicable law;

+      * (ii) is covered by a programmatic plan or environmental review developed for the primary purpose of facilitating development of carbon dioxide pipelines; or

-      * (ii) is subject to NEPA and the size and complexity of which, in the opinion of the Council, make the project likely to benefit from enhanced oversight and coordination, including a project likely to require—
+      * (iii) is subject to NEPA and the size and complexity of which, in the opinion of the Council, make the project likely to benefit from enhanced oversight and coordination, including a project likely to require—

         * (I) authorization from or environmental review involving more than 2 Federal agencies; or